Spine and Back Pain

 Diagnosis: Diagnosing a traumatic injury will start with a physical exam, an in-depth review of exactly how the injury occurred, a review of your medical history, and imaging tests like x-rays, MRIs, or CT scans when appropriate.

 Treatment: The first step for traumatic injuries is to treat with conservative methods, such as anti-inflammatory medications, medications to reduce muscle spasm, ice, rest and manual therapies such as physical therapy, cold laser, and massage.
 Depending on the type and severity of the trauma, injections or surgeries may be necessary.
-Seek further guidance from the specialists at The Center for Orthopaedic Innovation at St. Luke’s Medical Center.
+Seek further guidance from the specialists at St. Luke’s Medical Center.